 One of the best questions I’ve learned to ask my clients in therapy sessions is “What would it have meant for you if your parents had had the resources they needed when you were growing up?”
 I can almost see the energetic shift sometimes when clients consider how life may have been different.
 It’s not about blame – there are millions of reasons that our parents may not have had access to the resources they needed.
 This is a generational issue – how so often struggles are passed down in a family from one generation to another.
 And it’s about a desire to break the cycle.

 It’s here where the word privileged comes to mind – a term that I think has been tossed around more than usual lately.
 For me I think the term privileged most directly resonates when you consider those people who believe that they deserve their gifts more than others because they’ve earned them in some way, that they’ve worked harder or that they simply believe they are better and more worthy.
-It’s an undermining concept and it certainly is a privilege to put oneself up on a pedestal like that.
-Maybe this idea of privilege – for those who believe that they are somehow more deserving than others – is self protection for the guilt they may feel when faced with those who do not have the resources that they might otherwise take for granted.
-(Ok, that’s just a guess.)
+It’s an undermining approach that completely dismisses the struggle and hard work of the have-nots.

 Assumption is really important here too.
 So often suffering can come from the belief that we are alone in our experiences – that we alone don’t have resources while the rest of the world does.
 That’s simply not true.
 Like anything else, there’s always a continuum.

-And on the other side – for those who are privileged to make the assumption that we all do have or somehow have easy access to these resources is a major disservice to the well-being of our society as a whole.
+And on the other side – for those who have access to many resources simply by default to make the assumption that everyone else does have or somehow have easy access to these resources is a major disservice to the well-being of our society as a whole.
 The assumption that we all should have these resources seems to be more beneficial and something I can get behind.

 My guess is that when we think of privilege, we often make assumptions about money and power.
 And while I’m pretty sure most people will agree that money does offer certain advantages – perhaps most significantly the absence of financial stress – I also encourage you to consider other ways that power can be attained.
 Knowledge is power, we’ve heard that one before.
 But I’m hoping you can see that one can also find power in so many other things like emotional support and connection, creativity, healthy coping mechanisms and problem solving skills.
 Not everyone who has money has these things.
 Regularly we hear about people from low income scenarios who succeed due to the love, support and encouragement of those around them.
 I don’t think it’s a coincidence – they were resourced with support in ways that others often are not.